 That’s because Mitragyna speciosa interacts with opioid receptors in the brain in a very similar way to opioids.
 This can release mast cells, a type of cells that can trigger the same mechanism that causes regulation, heating up the body in the process.

 As a result, your body will try to thermoregulate, resulting in sweats or hot flashes.

 This I not the same as fever and is usually short-lived.
 The main reason for it is an excessive dose that your body is not ready for.
-While less commonly, this can also happen if you have been repeatedly taking extremely high doses, developed kratom tolerance, and abruptly stopped taking kratom, which may have resulted in withdrawal.
+While less common, this can also happen if you have repeatedly been taking extremely high doses, developed kratom tolerance, and abruptly stopped taking kratom, which may have resulted in withdrawal.

 How to Not Feel Feverish and Sweaty after Taking Kratom

 In order to not experience these side effects, you should take a dose that is adequate for your body and not exceed it.
 Here are a few extra tips you can follow to avoid feeling feverish after taking kratom: